akankshavns/LearnJS/NodeJS_Tutorial/README.md

 * How to create a file
 * How to delete the file
 * How to append the file
+* How to read directory

 ## Readline Module

 * How to create and close readline interface
 * Attaching event on readline interface

+## Read and Write Stream

+* Creating read and write stream
+* Using pip stream
+* Using zlib module to compress and decompress files

+## HTTP module

+* Creating http server
+* Creating response
+* Sending response